fncbook/fnc/appendix/glossary.md

 Frobenius norm
 : Matrix norm computed by applying the vector 2-norm to a vector interpretation of the matrix. (@definition-frobenius)

+Galerkin conditions
+: Integration conditions that can be used to define an approximate solution of a BVP. @galerkin

 Gauss–Newton method
 : Generalization of Newton's method for nonlinear least squares. (@definition-gaussnewton)